fangsonghub/fangsonghub.github.io/teaching/f21_581_toc/index.md

 ---

 ## Announcement
+*  <2021-10-04 Mon> Future communications will be primarily via Slack.
+Check frequently "Schedule" page for reading materials, and Google Classroom for classwork.
 *  <2021-09-27 Mon> The Fall term is officially here.
 Let's get started!
 *  <2021-09-09 Thu> This class is switched to [Attend Anywhere](https://www.pdx.edu/covid-19-response/course-delivery-methods){:target="_blank"} mode in Fall'21.
 Stay tuned for more information.
 *  <2021-09-06 Mon> Syllabus available.
 Schedule and resource pages are updated.